ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

   ![Architecture](images/solution1/Architecture.png)
 </p>

-1. The administrator configures IBM Cloud VPN Logon
-2. An SSH key is uploaded to the IBM management platform
-3. The VRA is deployed
+1. The VRA is deployed
-4. VLANs are assigned to the VRA
+2. VLANs are assigned to the VRA
-5. The VRA is secured
+3. The VRA is secured

 ## Before you begin
 {: #prereqs}

 ### Configure the SoftLayer VPN

-In this tutorial, the load balancer is the front door for the application users.
-The virtual servers do not need to be visible on the public Internet.
-Thus they will be provisioned with only a private IP address and you will use your SoftLayer VPN connection to work on the servers.
+In this tutorial this network is not visible on the public Internet.
+The VRA and any servers will only be accessible via private IP addresses and you will use your SoftLayer VPN for connectivity.

 1. [Ensure your VPN Access is enabled](https://knowledgelayer.softlayer.com/procedure/getting-started-softlayer-vpn).